Former rugby pro 'left drowning'

 "As to whether it would make a difference if Steve was found sooner, we will never know."

-His brother Matt Begley said Steve entered the triathlon "thinking he was a born-again sportsman" and admitted he had been "relatively unprepared".

-But he said he was angry about the way the family has been treated since his death.
+His brother Matt Begley said he was angry about the way the family has been treated since his death.

 Matt said they have had little response to questions they have put to police, race organiser Triathlon Singapore and Sport Singapore.